primait/telepoison/README.md

 Telepoison, when executing an HTTP request to an external service, creates an OpenTelemetry span, injects the [trace context propagation headers](https://www.w3.org/TR/trace-context/) in the request headers, and ends the span once the response is received.
-It automatically sets some of the [HTTP span attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/http.md) like `http.status`, `http.host` etc, based on the request and response data.
+It automatically sets some of the [HTTP span attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/http.md) like `http.status` etc, based on the request and response data.

 Telepoison by itself is not particularly useful: it becomes useful when used in conjunction with a "server-side"